cisco/elsy/docs/contributing.md

 ## Local Development

 Use elsy to develop elsy!
+Currently docker 1.11 is required to run blackbox-tests.

 This repo exposes all of the core elsy tasks for ongoing development: